Shafaq Nur Hanim

-Shafaq Nur Hanim (شفق نور هانم; Şevkinur Hanım; died 17 March 1884) was the Princess consort of Khedive Isma'il Pasha and was Walida Pasha to their son Tewfik Pasha, the next Khedive of Egypt and Sudan.
+Shafaq Nur Hanim (شفق نور هانم; Şevkinur Hanım; died 17 March 1884) was the fourth wife of Khedive Isma'il Pasha and was Walida Pasha to their son Tewfik Pasha, the next Khedive of Egypt and Sudan.

 Early years

-Shafaq Nur Hanim had been a servant in the household of Isma'il's mother Hoshiyar Qadin.
-When Isma'il was about twenty years old, his mother presented him with Shafaq Nur.
+Shafaq Nur Hanim had been a servant in the household of Isma'il's mother Hoshiyar Qadin in the harem of the Muhammad Ali dynasty via the Circassian slave trade.
+When Isma'il was about twenty years old, his mother presented him with Shafaq Nur (as a concubine).
 He began his sexual activity under the watchful eye of his mother.
 Shafaq Nur gave birth to his second child, and his first surviving son, Tewfik Pasha, on 30 April 1852 at the Qasr al-Maniyal Palace.
 Although Isma'il had married the first three princesses ahead of Shafaq Nur, she undoubtedly had high standing in his harem as the mother of his oldest son and as a former member of his mother's household.

 She was often referred to in the sources as "Walida" or "Mother".
 In 1866, fourteen years after Tewfik's birth, Ismail married Shafaq Nur as the Egyptian law required to marry the mother of the heir apparent, and elevated her to the position of the "Fourth Princess".
 Not long after, she and her son established a separate residence in al-Qubba Palace.
 She took her due place with the other wives of Ismail Pasha on all state occasions.
 In Egypt she was known as Deurtundju Hanim or Fourth Lady.
 She mostly wore traditional Ottoman garments, featuring a few western details.